 Various small instruments can be advanced through the tube to the tip of the catheter.
 They include instruments to measure the pressure of blood in each heart chamber and in blood vessels connected to the heart, to view or take ultrasound images of the interior of blood vessels, to take blood samples from different parts of the heart, or to remove a tissue sample from inside the heart for examination under a microscope (biopsy).
 Common procedures done through the catheter include the following:

-Coronary angiography: A catheter is used to inject a radiopaque contrast agent Labeling with a radionuclide In radionuclide scanning, radionuclides are used to produce images.
-A radionuclide is a radioactive form of an element, which means it is an unstable atom that becomes more stable by releasing... read more into the blood vessels that feed the heart (coronary arteries) so that they can be seen on x-rays.
+Coronary angiography: A catheter is used to inject a radiopaque contrast agent Labeling with a radionuclide Radionuclide scanning is a type of medical imaging that produces images by detecting radiation after a radioactive material is administered.
+During a radionuclide scan, a small amount of a radionuclide... read more into the blood vessels that feed the heart (coronary arteries) so that they can be seen on x-rays.

 Ventriculography: A catheter is used to inject a radiopaque contrast agent into one or more heart chambers so that they can be seen on x-rays.